 BLOG

-• Posted on: Feb 22, 2022
+- Posted on: Feb 22, 2022

-• Read time 4 Mins Read
+- 4 Mins Read

-• Last updated on: May 8, 2024
+- Last updated on: Dec 3, 2024

 However, if you try to understand the true meaning of being Agile, it’s surprisingly flexible.
 Agile doesn’t make decisions for you.
 Instead, it gives a foundation for teams to make decisions that result in better software development.
 About 78% of the firms claim to be inclined towards an Agile principled approach.

-What is Security Testing?
+What is security testing?

 AST was carried out manually on its inception.
 However, with the increasing complexities of applications and the variety of functions being integrated, manual testing is extremely time-consuming.
 With AST now fully automated, most organizations use a combination of several application security tools.

-Why Legacy AST solutions don’t work with Modern App Development?
+Why legacy AST solutions don’t work with modern app development

-2) They were designed for security professionals and not developers and hence require the involvement of security experts to effectively run, maintain and ultimately see real value.
+1) They are prone to a lot of noise in terms of false positives that are false alarms.2) They were designed for security professionals and not developers and hence require the involvement of security experts to effectively run, maintain and ultimately see real value.

 3) When you consider high-velocity workflows that rely on short feedback loops and extreme automation, this creates friction and delay turnaround.
 This makes it very hard to scale and fit into an agile and DevOps environment.